SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### class

-This is based on the OSM tag.
+This is based on the OSM tag, processed to create some derived values such as "landuse=farmgrass" for both agricultural meadows and farmland that is pasture, paddock, etc.

 Values are written as e.g. "landuse_farmland" with the OSM tag as part of the key.